 Expats doing business in Mozambique will find themselves in a relatively traditional environment.
 Upper management is usually responsible for final decisions and plans.
-However, input from all employees is common too.
+Nonetheless, input from all employees is common, too.

 Mozambicans are typically hard-working and motivated.
 Expats will find that they are welcomed and respected in the workplace, and therefore should adjust easily.

 Business hours are Monday to Friday, from 8am to 5pm.
 Workers tend to take a long lunch break in the middle of the day.
 Government offices normally open 7.30am and close at 3.30pm.

 The dress code really depends on where one works.
-However, it is usually best to aim for dressing formally.
-For men, a lightweight suit and tie is appropriate for most workplaces.
+Still, it is usually best to aim for dressing formally.
+For men, a lightweight suit and tie are appropriate for most workplaces.
 Women can wear suits too, though a blazer with a dress of an appropriate length is acceptable.

 Business culture in Mozambique

-The lax attitude to time that Mozambicans have can be frustrating for expats.
+Mozambican culture places less emphasis on timeliness, which can be frustrating for expats.
 Family commitments contribute significantly to lateness or even absenteeism.
-However, foreigners are still expected to be on time for everything.
+That said, foreigners are still expected to be on time for everything.

 Mozambicans take their time to make decisions.
 It is normal to wait a while for a decision to be made.
 Expats should also be ready for back-and-forth negotiations.
 It is best to not show eagerness over a deal in order to negotiate a better one.

 When having a meeting in Mozambique, one should never rush into discussing business.
-Small talk always precedes any formal conversations.
-It is appropriate to inquire about a colleague’s health, family and other social matters before dealing with business.
-The person who initiated the meeting should be the first one to start actual business conversation, while the most senior person typically ends the discussion.
+Small talk always precedes formal conversations.
+It is appropriate to enquire about a colleague’s health, family and other social matters before dealing with business.
+The person who initiated the meeting should be the first one to start the actual business conversation, while the most senior person typically ends the discussion.

 Attitude to foreigners